makyul/robonomics-carbon-footprint/README.md

 ## Zigbee stick

 If you have JetHome USB JetStick Z2 it already has necessary firmware so you don't need to flash it.
 But if you have another adapter firstly you need to flash it with zigbee2MQTT software.
-You can find instructions for you device here.
+You can find instructions for you device [here](https://www.zigbee2mqtt.io/information/supported_adapters.html).

-Then we need to install ziqbee2mqtt software on Raspberry.
 Connect the adapter and verify the adapter address (it also may be `/dev/ttyUSB1`):
 ```bash
 $ ls -l /dev/ttyUSB0
 crw-rw---- 1 root dialout 166, 0 May 16 19:15 /dev/ttyUSB0